carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 Changing the schema can have a significant impact on performance, but the one already employed by Duplicati seems to strike a good balance between complexity and performance.
 There is a potential for about 20 % improvement by changing the schema, which is left for later as it requires some restructuring of the codebase.

-We've seen how pragmas can be used to squeeze extra performance out of SQLite, providing up to 5x improvements in certain scenarios.
+We've seen how pragmas can be used to squeeze extra performance out of SQLite, providing over 5x improvements in certain scenarios.

 We've seen how parallel queries can further enhance read performance, but severely negatively impact write performance due to increased contention.
 If concurrent writing to the database is required, it may be worthwhile to manually implement caching strategies, both to batch writes into larger transactions, and to minimize the time the database is locked.
 Currently in Duplicati, parallel database access is only leveraged in the restore flow, which is a read-heavy operation database-wise.

 We've seen how large batches can significantly improve performance (up to 66x), especially for write-heavy operations.
 Like with the parallel effects, it could be worthwhile to group writes into a cached batch, flushing it to the database periodically.

 Finally, we've seen how C# is competitive to C++ in terms of SQLite performance.
 We've also seen how the Microsoft.Data.Sqlite library provides better performance, a more stringent interface, and improved support for asynchronous operations, which primed the new backend implemented in [PR 6360](https://github.com/duplicati/duplicati/pull/6360) available in [Duplicati Canary 2.1.0.121](https://github.com/duplicati/duplicati/releases/tag/v2.1.0.121_canary_2025-07-07) onwards.

+Implementing the new backend along with the pragmas, Duplicati in a database stressing state now performs Ax, Bx, Cx, and Dx times better for backup, recreate, restore, and delete operations respectively.

+TODO ABCD numbers